Skip to main content

 The reported positive random drug testing percent for CY 2023 was 0.881 percent, requiring the FAA to maintain the annual random drug testing rate for CY 2025 at 25% for all covered employees.
 The random alcohol testing rate for 2025 will remain at 10% based on the alcohol violation rate for 2023 being .141%.

-FTA Publishes 2025 Random Testing Rates
+2025 FTA Random Testing Rates Published

 The Federal Transit Administration (FTA) published that the minimum annual random rates for 2025 will remain at to 50% annually for drug testing and 10% annually for alcohol testing.
 The FTA published the 2025 random drug and alcohol testing rates for 2025 in the November 26, 2024 Federal Register.